 When it comes to China, George Soros sees a bad situation.
 The first negative thing that Soros reveals about China has to do with its debt.
 China is having a hard time keeping its debt under control.
 George Soros stated that most of the money that banks are taking in is being used to cover bad debts and to keep failing enterprises in the black.

 Another major problem that is messing up China’s economy has to do with the banks having out more loans and not enough deposits.
 Right now China is deferring this problem on Biography by having banks lend to each other but this type of activity can only be sustained in the sort run.

-Major companies and investors are also pulling out of China.
 Their money and businesses is no longer aiding the nation and since their departure; China’s economy is now suffering.
 Ultimately, China is going to have to make some major changes within it economy if they want to remain the world’s second largest economic competitor.
 George Soros also claims that if they do not make the necessary changes to keep their economy afloat, it will go into a recession.